Back to blog

 You'll definitely ask what's the purpose that only a few percent of many startups can play out.
 There are many factors, but the main one is humane.
 Organization, advertising, and consistency are the key to the success of any undertaking in business.
 However, some believe that IT is something that showers with money as you please.
 And this is the first mistake.

+What difficulties await startups at the very beginning?
 Before solving technical questions, firstly answer the following questions.

 What do you offer your clients?
 What's the goal of your business?
 Do you want to establish an office on the side, or will you work from home?